 Catch a show at Kilden, Kristiansand's new performing arts centre, go meet wild animals at the zoo, or take a nostalgic trip on an old steam train.

 Asker and Bærum have a large range of exciting attractions within the areas of art, architecture, history, shopping and much more.

 Directly to the west of Oslo you will find Asker and Bærum, where a world of experiences, nature and culture awaits.

 Thor Heyerdahl sailed a log raft 5000 miles over open ocean to prove a point.
 See the extensive exhibition on his life, work and many adventures.

 Ekebergparken in Oslo can offer 63 acres of installations by international artists, as well as museums, restaurants and a panoramic view of the city.

 Gjøvik Olympic Cavern Hall is the largest spectator hall inside a mountain in the world.
 Vitensenteret Innlandet Science Center is worth a visit.

 Trondheim has a wide variety of museums.
 Enjoy classical music at Ringve.
 You find science, art, history and rock at other museums in Trondheim.

-Visit the Hamar Cathedral, the Viking Ship Olympic Arena and the old brewery houses at Løten, or take a trip on Lake Mjøsa with Skibladner.
+Visit the Viking Ship Olympic Arena and the old brewery houses at Løten, or the ruins of the Hamar Cathedral, or take a trip with a mini steam train.